mosip/documentation/docs/Registration-Client-Setup.md

-**Registration Client - Installation and Configuration:**
+# Registration Client - Installation and Configuration:
-***

 This document contains the 'Registration client (Reg Client App)' application initial setup, update and configuration process.

-Registration Client application is a desktop based application, that can be used to captures the Demographic and Biometric details of an Individual along with supporting information (proof documents & information about parent /guardian /introducer) and packages the information in a secure way using RSA based algorithm.
+Registration Client application is a desktop based application, that can be used to captures the demographic and biometric details of a resident along with supporting information (like. proof documents & information about parent/guardian/introducer) and packages the information in a secure way using RSA based algorithm.
 The information packet can be sent to the server in an online or offline mode for processing.

-The Registration client application leverages the TPM capabilities and secure the data and mark the senders identity in the request before sending to external system.
+The registration client application leverages the TPM capabilities and secure the data and mark the senders identity in the request before sending to external system.
 The MOSIP server would validate the request and make sure that the request received from the right source.
 Every individual machine's TPM public key should be registered at MOSIP server to accept and process the data send by them.

 A Trusted Platform Module (TPM) is a specialized chip on a local machines that stores RSA encryption keys specific to the host system for hardware authentication.
 Each TPM chip contains an RSA key pair called the Endorsement Key (EK).
 The pair is maintained inside the chip and cannot be accessed by software.
 By leveraging this security feature every individual machine would be uniquely registered and identified by the MOSIP server component.

 ![Registration client Setup](_images/registration/reg-client-app-install-process1.png)

-## Application Build:
+# Application Build:
 JDK 8u181 [Oracle] or later version to Build the application.

-   **Registration client application is built with four different modules.**
+**Registration client application is built with four different modules:**

-     registration-client - it contains only UI related code.
+	* registration-client - it contains only UI related code.
-     registration-libs - it contains the code to generate the initial run.bat.
+	* registration-libs - it contains the code to generate the initial run.bat.
-     registration-MDM-service - Mosip Device Manager service to integrate with BIO device and render the required data in a standard format and that will be consumed by the 'registration-services' module.
+    * registration-MDM-service - Mosip Device Manager service to integrate with BIO device and render the required data in a standard format and that will be consumed by the 'registration-services' module.
-     registration-services - it contains the Java API, which would be called from UI module to render the services to the User and capture the detail from User and store it in DB or send to external systems through services.
+    * registration-services - it contains the Java API, which would be called from UI module to render the services to the User and capture the detail from User and store it in DB or send to external systems through services.

 **Following files to be modified before building the application:**
-     -  spring.properties - [registration-services module] - It contains the environment based REST client URL to make different service calls and all the required properties.
+	*  spring.properties - [registration-services module] - It contains the environment based REST client URL to make different service calls and all the required properties.
-	 -  mosip-application.properties - [registration-libs module] - It contains Reg-Client Download , Configuration URL and Properties to check application online/offline status and Reg client download url from JFrog repository and all the required properties.
+	*  mosip-application.properties - [registration-libs module] - It contains Reg-Client Download , Configuration URL and Properties to check application online/offline status and Reg client download url from JFrog repository and all the required properties.
-     -  As part of the Jenkins, the required environment should be passed as run time argument **environment** for the build.
+    *  As part of the Jenkins, the required environment should be passed as run time argument **environment** for the build.
 Ex: "mvn clean install -Denvironment=mosip.hostname".
-     -  Post completion of above-mentioned changes, build 'mosip-parent' pom.xml file to build the application.
+    *  Post completion of above-mentioned changes, build 'mosip-parent' pom.xml file to build the application.
-     -  Make sure that 'maven-metadata.xml' is generated under the '**registration-client**' module, post successful build generation.
+    *  Make sure that 'maven-metadata.xml' is generated under the '**registration-client**' module, post successful build generation.
 Which is referred by the reg-client application to download the required jars based on the version.
-     - Post-build process 'META-INF.MF' file also should be present in the Secure JFROG repository[Https --> Hostname], which consists of the jar files checksum.
+    * Post-build process 'META-INF.MF' file also should be present in the Secure JFROG repository[Https --> Hostname], which consists of the jar files checksum.

-## Prerequisites:
+## Prerequisites

-**System Prerequisites:**
+### System Prerequisites
    - CPU - Dual Core Processor - 2GHZ
    - Ram - 16 GB
    - Local Storage Disk Space - 500 GB